StuxnetH4X/stux-pagex/README.md

 ```bash
 python main.py
 ```
-To directly run the application rename `main.py` to `main.pyw`.
+To directly run the application rename `StuxPagex.py` to `StuxPagex.pyw`.
 Then directly double click on the file to run the application.

 ### Extract Pages